pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     $ pulumi config set aws:region us-east-2
     ```

-Our database project follows the same principals of that of the networking project - it has a RDS class that extends the
+Our database project follows the same principals as the networking project - it has a RDS class that extends the
 Pulumi ComponentResource.
-We don't need to go into the internals of that specific class.
+We don't need to go into the internals of that specific class for the purpose of this tutorial.

     ```typescript
     export interface RdsArgs {